JesperDramsch/phd-thesis/pages/conclusion.rst

 information.
 After applying the method, the 3D seismic volumes are well aligned, with the diffeomorphic constraint performing well on seismic data.
-This work tests the trained network on two other 3D seismic volume pairs to test the generalization of the cnn after training.
+This work tests the trained network on two other 3D seismic volume pairs to test the generalization of the convolutional neural network after training.
 The two test sets show that the trained model on a single 3D seismic volume pair transfers well to the same field with different acquisition parameters and even a different field with a vastly different geological setting.